 Vesting of Previously Granted Performance-Based Restricted Shares Based upon 2015 Performance.
-In February 2016, (a) one-third of performance-based restricted shares granted in 2014 vested based on actual EBITDA performance in 2014 and 2015 (cumulative) against the EBITDA target, and (b) one-third of performance-based restricted shares granted in 2015 vested based on actual EBITDA performance in 2015 against the EBITDA target.
-The following is a summary with respect to the vesting of performance-based restricted shares granted in 2015.
+In February 2016, (a) one-third of performancebased restricted shares granted in 2014 vested based on actual EBITDA performance in 2014 and 2015 (cumulative) against the EBITDA target, and (b) onethird of performance-based restricted shares granted in 2015 vested based on actual EBITDA performance in 2015 against the EBITDA target.
+The following is a summary with respect to the vesting of performance-based restricted shares granted in each of 2014 and 2015.